 pad sealed in plastic) during the owner's meeting.
 Wyer blamed his first ex-wife for losing the symbol of BVL

 supremacy.
-Twelve months later, it is discovered behind his loosely tuned piano.
-Note, only World Series
+Twelve months later, it was discovered behind his loosely tuned piano.
+Note: Only World Series

 winners whiffed the Pine Tar at the annual owners ceremony.